Skip to main content

 Preventing water from running through concrete expansion joints is a crucial maintenance practice, but how exactly should you go about it?

-While it’s essential to have an appropriate amount of expansion joints between concrete slabs, having large openings exposed to the elements can cause many different problems over the lifetime of the concrete.
+Having the right amount of expansion joints between concrete slabs is essential, but large openings exposed to the elements can cause many different problems over the lifetime of the concrete.
 For this reason, it’s important to fill or seal your expansion joints.

-After over three decades of working on all things concrete repair and maintenance, here at A-1 Concrete Leveling, we’ve gotten to know what works and what doesn’t when it comes to taking care of expansion joints.
+After over three decades of working on all things concrete repair and maintenance, here at A-1 Concrete Leveling, we’ve gotten to know what works and what doesn’t when it comes to filling expansion joints.

 In order to help you learn as much as possible about how to keep your concrete in good shape, we’ve put together this resource that will walk you through what an expansion joint really is, why it’s important to seal them off, and what to use vs. what to avoid when filling them.